UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 We prepared some questions that might help you to conform to the report requirements:

-1. Can the problem formulated be answered through applying machine learning?
+1. Can the problem be answered through applying machine learning?
 2. Is it a unsupervised/supervised and classification/regression/clustering/... problem?
 3. Does the dataset contain invalid data entries?
 4. Is the dataset skewed?